romainaugier/RomanoRenderXPU/README.md

 Once stdromano is built, the headers and libs will be available in stdromano/install (default, and the CMake config points to this directory).

-The only dependencies are, of course, a C++11 compiler, CMake, and GLFW and GLEW for OpenGL.
-As CUDA is optional, it does not have to be available. .
+The dependencies are, of course, a C++11 compiler, CMake, and a few packages and Github repositories.
+CUDA is mandatory for now, install it system-wide and CMake should find it by itself, later it will be optional and deactivated if not available.
 Concerning other dependencies (imgui, glfw...), I chose to use vcpkg to manage them.
 There is a custom fork tailored to the versions used by the renderer, along with custom packages for the ones not supported by default.
 You can set it up like that:
 ```bash